api3dao/old-api3-docs/docs/next/grp-members/README.md

 ### Transparency

 The second principle is transparency.
 For the DAO to be able to assess its performance, the team must report to the DAO in great detail.
 These reports will have the additional benefit of providing accountability and allow the dAPI users and the general public to be able to audit the operations of API3 at all times.

-## Monetization

-In general the industry standard for API provider subscription fees are commonly paid monthly or annually, as this scheme suits both API providers and their clients.
-API3 will aim to follow the same scheme for dAPIs.

-### dAPI monetization

-To gain access to a dAPI, the user will pay a recurring subscription fee, which may either be fixed or customized for the user based on the specific use case.
-These prices will be determined by the respective team, and will include a premium if the user wants to receive the [insurance service](dao-pool.md#insurance-service).
-The payment can be made in any cryptocurrency, which will be received by the DAO in API3 tokens through a liquidity pool-based decentralized exchange.

-### API provider compensation

-API providers will be compensated periodically at fixed rates, which will fit their existing pricing models.
-This will be done using stablecoins wherever possible, some API providers categorically reject handling cryptocurrency as payment.
-In such cases, the DAO will provide a grant that will be paid out in return of the proof that the API provider is compensated in fiat by the grantee.